moehrenzahn/moehrenzahn.github.io/en/projects.md

 regenerate: true
 ---

-Here are some of the projects I built for customers or for myself
+Here are some of the software projects I built for customers or for myself

 {% include projects.html %}